apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </em>
 </td>
 <td>
-<p>secretName refers to the Secret object that contains the connection credential.</p>
+<p>Refers to the Secret object that contains the connection credential.</p>
 </td>
 </tr>
 <tr>